an162/legendary-tribble/README.md

 # legendary-tribble
- DoubleSubscriptedArray template class with a driver program to test it A class DoubleSubscriptedArray that has similar features to class Array in At construction time, the class is able to create an array of any number of rows and any number of columns.
+ DoubleSubscriptedArray integer class with a driver program to test it A class DoubleSubscriptedArray that has similar features to class Array in At construction time, the class is able to create an array of any number of rows and any number of columns.
 The class supply operator()